 As a manager, it is important that you know where to find information about the fundamental elements of Duke's total compensation package.
 These resources will prepare you to conduct proactive conversations with your staff, as well as answer questions and correct misperceptions.
 We've pulled together some key questions around compensation, along with links to resources where you can find more detailed information so you'll know where to go when you need to quickly get the facts.

-If you have a question these resources cannot help you answer, need assistance in analyzing a pay issue, or just want to compare notes, you can always talk with your department or entity Human Resources representative or call HR/Rewards and Recognition at 684-5569.
+If you have a question these resources cannot help you answer, need assistance in analyzing a pay issue, or just want to compare notes, you can always talk with your department or entity Human Resources representative.

 When determining a starting salary, the following factors will be considered, both in terms of the candidate and the relationship to existing incumbents: relevant work experience, applicable knowledge (including relevant educational degrees), skills and abilities, and performance history.
-All decisions must fit within budgetary constraints and be made without regard to race, sex, age, genetic information, religion, color, national origin, disability, sexual orientation, gender identity, gender expression, and veteran status.
+All decisions must fit within budgetary constraints and be made without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.

 - The Performance Management page on the HR website has helpful information on determining pay and managing performance.
 For additional information for DUHS managers on setting salaries, including guidelines for internal transfers, select About Pay.